Hosting International Guests

 Generally, your guest(s) will return to TVS from off-campus activities by 4PM and be ready to return home with your family after school.
 Most evenings, you will be free to do whatever your family normally does (including afterschool activities/lessons/homework/etc.).

-The benefits of hosting for 4 or more weeks is that you really get to know your guest well (they won’t be a “guest” when they leave!), and it’s more likely that you will become lifelong friends or “family”.
-Families looking to grow close to an international guest should consider hosting for longer periods, especially our fulltime international students who need homes for 10 months each year.
+The benefits of hosting for 4 or more weeks is that you really get to know your guest well (he or she will not be a “guest” when it is time to leave), and it is more likely that you will become lifelong friends or “family.”
+Families looking to grow close to an international guest should consider hosting for longer periods, especially our full-time international students who need homes for 10 months each year.

 For other families, just getting a “taste” of what hosting is like may be better.
-You can still form close bonds, but if your family schedule is incredibly tight or you’re new to hosting, short visits might be just right.
+You can still form close bonds, but if your family schedule is incredibly tight or you are new to hosting, short visits might be just right.

 Student guest activities are covered by Global Initiatives or their schools.
 Lunches at TVS are covered for all guests by Global Initiatives or their schools.
 Meals with your family will be covered by you (including meals at restaurants, if you choose to eat out).